gravity-ui/uikit/src/components/Select/README.md

 ### Defining options

 You can define options as an array of objects or as the children of a component.
-The first approach is convenient for cases where options require complex preparation and possible memoization.
-The second approach is convenient when there are few options, and their configuration does not require complex calculations.
+The first approach is useful for cases where options require complex preparation and, possibly, memorization.
+The second one is convenient when there are few options, and their configuration does not require complex calculations.

 #### Flat list